| PICTURE

 This part is my favorite in this picture.
 I really like its colors,

 its mood, its details.
+The lower part of

 the poster has a kind of cosmic destruction feeling: everything